-A wool pressing mat is necessity for a quilter.
-It helps to retain heat for longer duration and provides stability when pressing the fabric.
+A wool pressing mat is a necessity for a quilter.
+It helps to retain heat for a longer duration and provides stability when pressing the fabric.

 Not only are they ultra-convenient, lightweight & portable, but they are the best mat surface for pressing your quilting fabrics.

 In this article, we’ve reviewed the best wool pressing mat for quilting needs.

 Savina Wool Pressing Mat for Quilting

 If you’re looking for the best wool pressing mat in 18″x24″ size, then this is our first recommendation.
 The Saving pressing mat comes in two different sizes:

 - 18″x24″ -Medium

 - 60″x22″ -Extra Large